Top of page

 Adam

 Things moved really quickly after that.
 I was introduced to the haematology team who explained that because NLPHL is a slow-growing type of lymphoma, they would need to assess whether I needed treatment straightaway or would have a period of active monitoring (watch and wait).
-A PET scan revealed that the lymphoma was at a stage where treatment was needed, so in October 2018 I was told that I would need 6 cycles of R-ABVD chemotherapy and growth factor G-CSF 4 days after the chemotherapy for 5 days.
+A PET scan revealed that the lymphoma was at a stage where treatment was needed, so in October 2018 I was told that I would need six cycles of R-ABVD chemotherapy and growth factor G-CSF 4 days after the chemotherapy for five days.

 I felt that my life was on hold and I no longer had control over it.